top of page

 Photographed by stevejr

 Telling these two species apart is difficult due to the amount of hybridization between them.
-Hybrids may obtain characteristics from both species, providing identification to be difficult without genetic testing.
-Blue-spotted salamanders generally have more spots that are larger, which have a light blue color versus the more silver hued ones of the Jefferson salamander.
-Blue-spotted salamanders also tend to have heads that are more narrow, as well as shorter legs.
-Jefferson salamanders are lighter in color and larger.
+Hybrids may obtain characteristics from both species, causing confusion.
+Blue-spotted salamanders have larger spots that appear more blue in color when compared to those of the Jefferson salamander.
+Blue-spotted salamanders have slightly more narrow heads than Jefferson salamanders.

 Blue-Spotted Salamander